filamentphp/filament/packages/app/docs/07-users.md

 title: Users
 ---

 By default, all `App\Models\User`s can access Filament locally.
-To allow them to access Filament in production, you must take a few extra steps to ensure that only the correct users have access to the admin panel.
+To allow them to access Filament in production, you must take a few extra steps to ensure that only the correct users have access to the app.

-## Authorizing access to the admin panel
+## Authorizing access to the app

 To set up your `App\Models\User` to access Filament in non-local environments, you must implement the `FilamentUser` contract: